“But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”

 When we attack the character of someone, it is a parallel principle to blasphemy.
 Blasphemy is an attack on the character of God.
 Slander is an attack on other people.

-We love to whisper things about other people.
-We like to talk about them, and it makes no difference whether what we say is true or not.
-When we destroy the reputation of other people, it is slander.
-Slander is the desire to detract from the success of others.
+Our darker side loves to whisper things about other people.
+We like to talk about their faults and frailties.
+It makes no difference whether what we say is true or not.
+When we destroy the reputation of other people, it is the sin of slander.
+Slander is the desire to detract from the success or strength of others.

 Do you pass on uninformed, second-hand, unauthorized, unproved, invalidated information about people?
 You do not know whether it is true or false, but you pass it along as if it were fact.
 Are you sure of the information you are passing on?
 Do you know it for a fact?
 Would you put it in writing?

 We are willing to pass on choice morsels of gossip even though we do not know for sure whether these things are true or not.
 If we peddle false information, people will get our number.
 A dog who will bring a bone will take a bone.
 People will soon realize that if you gossip about others, you will gossip about them too.
-“If that is the way she talks about her, she will probably talk that way about me.”
+“If that is how she talks about her, she will probably talk that way about me as well.”

 There is a tendency to downgrade people we envy.
-We are not as gifted as they are, so we lower them to bring them to our level.
-We love to make less of them to people who respect them.
+We are not as gifted as they are, so we lower them to bring them to our level by saying derogatory things about them.
+We love to make less of them to others who respect them.

 It is the favorite indoor sport today to diminish Christian workers.
 It is open season on Christian workers by Christians themselves.